-Overview of finan cial risks rmance of a counterparty in respect of any financial or inition of credit risk is expanded to include the risk of inges in credit spreads.
-Credit risk Credit risk arises primarily from the following instruments: Advances; and Certain investment securities.
-Other sources of credit risk are: Cash and cash equivalents; Accounts receivable; Derivative balances; and Off-balance sheet exposures The following information is presented for these assets: Summary of all credit assets (26.2.2); Information about the quality of credit assets (26.2.3); Exposure to concentration risk (26.2.5); Credit risk mitigation techniques and collateral held (26.2.6) neet its obligations when they fall due and payable.
-It is en required to do so to meet repayment obligations in a Liquidity risk All assets and liabilities with differing maturity profiles expose the bank to liquidity risk.
-The following information is presented for these assets and liabilities: Undiscounted cash flow analysis of financial liabilities (26.3.1); Discounted cash flow analysis of all assets and liabilities (26.3.2); and Collateral pledged (26.3.3).
+Overview of financial risks Credit risk Credit risk is the risk of loss due to the non-performance of a counterparty in respect of any financial or other obligation.
+For fair value portfolios, the definition of credit risk is expanded to include the risk of losses through fair value changes arising from changes in credit spreads.
+Credit risk arises primarily from the following instruments: Advances; and Certain investment securities.
+Other sources of credit risk are: Cash and cash equivalents; Accounts receivable; Derivative balances; and Off-balance sheet exposures The following information is presented for these assets: Summary of all credit assets (26.2.2); Information about the quality of credit assets (26.2.3); Exposure to concentration risk (26.2.5); Credit risk mitigation techniques and collateral held (26.2.6) Liquidity risk meet its obligations when they fall due and payable.
+It when required to do so to meet repayment obligations All assets and liabilities with differing maturity profiles expose the bank to liquidity risk.
+The following information is presented for these assets and liabilities: Undiscounted cash flow analysis of financial liabilities (26.3.1); Discounted cash flow analysis of all assets and liabilities (26.3.2); and Concentration analysis of deposits (26.3.3).